-According to the Ministry of Defense, Filipinos are the 3rd or 4th largest foreign population living in Japan (depending on the year, it continues to be a toss-up with Vietnamese residents), and they have had a long and strong presence in the country.
+According to the Ministry of Defense, Filipinos are the 4th largest foreign population living in Japan, being recently surpassed by Vietnamese residents, and they have had a long and strong presence in the country.

 The number of Filipinos living in Japan had increased in the late 90s to the numbers seeing today.
 However, many of those numbers were a sad result of the human trafficking problem Japan has.
 Therefore, once the Japanese government started to act and fight human trafficking, the number of Filipinos plummeted before seeing a steady recovery over the past decade.